mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 specifically Ring Learning with Errors (Ring-LWE).
 For all security levels the only operations required are variants of Keccak and number theoretic transforms (NTT) for the ring Zq[X]/(X256+1).
-This ensures that to increase or decrease the security level invovles only the change of parameters rather than re-implementation of a related algorithm.
+This ensures that to increase or decrease the security level involves only the change of parameters rather than re-implementation of a related algorithm.

 While based on Ring-LWE, CRYSTALS-Dilithium has less algebraic structure than